A geometric approach in non-parametric Changepoint detection in circular data: Numerical Studies

-In Figures-\ref{kjpower_kappa} \& \ref{kjpower_r} we examine the power of the SACC test (\ref{test_rule_concentration }) with that of \cite{grabovsky2001change} for the Kato-Jones distribution.
+In Figures-S\ref{kjpower_kappa} \& S\ref{kjpower_r} (see supplementary) we examine the power of the SACC test (\ref{test_rule_concentration }) with that of \cite{grabovsky2001change} for the Kato-Jones distribution.
 We consider a sample size of $500$ and use the limiting distribution $B_\infty$ to obtain the cutoff value for the SACC test.
 Under the null hypothesis, $H_{0c}$, we take $\mu=\nu=0$, $\rho=0.4$, and $\kappa=2.5$.
-In Figure-\ref{kjpower_kappa} we keep $\rho$ fixed and vary $\kappa$ whereas in Figure-\ref{kjpower_r} we keep $\kappa$ fixed and vary $\rho$ to obtain the power functions.
+In Figure-S\ref{kjpower_kappa} we keep $\rho$ fixed and vary $\kappa$ whereas in Figure-S\ref{kjpower_r} we keep $\kappa$ fixed and vary $\rho$ to obtain the power functions.
 We observe from these figures that the SACC test (\ref{test_rule_concentration }) has substantially better power than that of \cite{grabovsky2001change}.